 U.S. Senators Introduce Bill To Name Union Station After Pres.
 Harry TrumanTwo U.S. Senators from Missouri introduced a bill Thursday that would name D.C.
 Metro's Union Station after Missouri native and 33rd President Harry S. Truman.

 'No Pants Metro Ride' Planned For SundayIf the annual 'No Pants Metro Ride' had been scheduled for today, it's doubtful that there would have been much participation.
 However, the predicted high for Sunday, the actual date of the event, is 66 degrees.

 Man Injures Himself at DC's L'Enfant Plaza StationAuthorities in Washington say a man has been taken to the hospital after he fell at the L'Enfant Plaza Metro station.

-Metro track work on the red, orange, green, yellow and blue lines will affect weekend riders.
+Metro To 'Spring Forward,' Weekend Work Will Affect All LinesMetro track work on the red, orange, green, yellow and blue lines will affect weekend riders.